 Let us assume that you need to store a document for safekeeping.
 Anyone my age who has worked in an office will remember the old days of paper, staples, clips, folders and filing cabinets.
 Fundamentally, the archiving of valuable documentation had not changed for centuries and the dangers were all too obvious.
 Documents could be misfiled, removed and never returned or, in the worst-case scenario, the archive itself could be destroyed.
 As a young banker one of my first jobs was preparing indemnities relating to lost documents – and a real pain it was too!

 Fast forward to recent times and the advent of computers and digitalisation.
 It was natural to create electronic versions of the filing cabinet.
-Simple storage on the computer’s internal space led inexorably to shared ‘drives’ and then, of course, the arrival of the Internet brought about previously undreamed of access through the ‘cloud’.
+Simple storage on the computer’s internal space led inexorably to shared ‘drives’ and then, of course, the arrival of the Internet brought about previously undreamed of access through the ‘cloud’ such as pCloud.
 But we are not at the end of that journey, not by any measure.

 Which brings us back to Distributed Ledger Technology.
 We can define DLT as a database (ledger) that is shared (distributed) across a network of widely spread computers.
 Records – perhaps transactions or maybe contracts – are copied to all participants numbering in their hundreds or thousands, therefore making the holding of the file totally secure.